 Charles Darwin, On the Origin of Species

-I’m also a data scientist, and I use various programming languages, databases, and statistical methods to discover, quantify, and describe the unexpected and unexplained in the natural world.
-My tool of choice among these approaches is R, and I've used it for upwards of 9 years for everything from basic statistics to multicore parallel simulations of disease outbreaks on social networks.
-I teach how to use R in traditional classroom settings, as well as through one-on-one peer mentoring and online learning platforms.
-I'm also a contributor to the R ecosystem through my development of packages, such as 'enss' for Effective Network Size Simulations.
+Nowadays, I’m a data / decision science consultant, helping companies and organizations around the world to make sense of the unexplained and unexpected.
+From academia to industry, my "tools of the trade" have largely remained the same (although, of course, always growing): various programming languages, databases, and statistical methods to discover, quantify, and describe phenomena both in datasets and up/downstream, in "the real world" (because, as I always say: data is not reality).
+Although I now use the Python (3.*) programming language (the modern data science lingua franca) for nearly everything, my language of choice all throughout academia was R, and I used it for nearly a decade for everything from basic statistics to multi-core, parallel simulations of disease outbreaks on modular social networks.
+I've taught how to use R in traditional classroom settings, as well as in one-on-one peer mentoring and online learning platforms.
+I'm also a contributor to the R ecosystem, through my development of research-focused packages like 'enss' for Effective Network Size Simulations.